gaogaotiantian/viztracer/README.md

 * Detailed function entry/exit information on timeline with source code
 * Super easy to use, no source code change for most features, no package dependency
-* Optional function filter to ignore functions you are not interested
-* Custom events to log and track arbitrary data through time
+* Supports threading, multiprocessing, subprocess and async
-* Log arbitrary function/variable using RegEx without code change
+* Logs arbitrary function/variable using RegEx without code change
 * Stand alone HTML report with powerful front-end, or chrome-compatible json
 * Works on Linux/MacOS/Windows